|Wheat, Barley, Rye, GO!||Dinner #4|

 - Explain that grains are carbohydrates, the body’s main sources of energy.
 Tell them whole grains are usually brown and are healthier than white grains because they have more vitamins and nutrients, which give the body more energy to run and play.

 - Ask them to share a few whole grain dinner foods (see below).
-If a student names a "white" grain, such as white bread, tell them it is okay to eat this food once in a while, but they should eat whole grains more often.
+If a student names a "white" grain, such as white bread, tell them it is OK to eat this food once in a while, but they should eat whole grains more often.
 Can they think of a whole grain food to replace the other?

 - Divide the class into two groups and have them stand at opposite ends of the room.